 CVOR Travel Nurse Pay in Wisconsin

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+- Competitive weekly pay in the current market range above, delivered as taxable wages plus tax-free stipends

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend rolled into your package

-• Health, dental, and vision insurance
+- Health, dental, and vision insurance

-• Call pay on top of base, which matters in CVOR since nearly every contract carries call
+- Call pay on top of base, a real factor in CVOR since nearly every contract carries call

-• Completion bonuses on select contracts and a 401(k) with contribution options
+- Completion bonuses on select contracts and a 401(k) with contribution options

 Licensing and Credentialing for Wisconsin CVOR Contracts

-• CNOR certification (or an equivalent perioperative credential): Strongly preferred at the larger cardiac programs.
-It signals you’ve invested in the specialty and can function independently at a high level.
+- CNOR certification (or an equivalent perioperative credential): The larger cardiac programs lean strongly toward candidates who have it.
+It proves you’ve invested in the specialty and can operate independently at a high level.

-• Bypass pump experience: The single biggest clinical differentiator for CVOR travelers.
-The bigger cardiac and academic programs will ask specifically how many cases, what procedures, and how recently, so be detailed in your profile.
+- Bypass pump experience: The one line on your profile that gets read twice.
+The bigger cardiac and academic programs will ask how many cases, what procedures, and how recently, so be specific.

-• Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
-General OR experience isn’t a substitute for a CVOR background.
+- Minimum 2 years of dedicated CVOR experience: Facilities expect travelers who can circulate and scrub open-heart cases with minimal orientation.
+General OR time is not the same thing as a CVOR background.

 How Wisconsin Compares for CVOR Travelers